Gluten Free Homestyle Beef and Noodles is thick, rich, and hearty. You would never guess this classic comfort food recipe is gluten free!

 Start by slicing a beef chuck roast into 4 or 5 large pieces then season generously with salt and pepper.
 Sear the beef on four sides in extra virgin olive oil until golden brown then remove the meat to a plate and set aside.

-You’ll want a large, oven-safe Dutch oven or cast iron pot for this recipe – here’s the one we have.
+You’ll want a large, oven-safe Dutch oven or cast iron pot for this recipe.

 Turn the heat down to a touch above medium then add chopped mushrooms, diced carrots, and chopped shallot, season with salt and pepper, and saute until the mushrooms turn golden brown.
 Add minced garlic then saute for 1 minute, and then add tomato paste and saute for another minute.